 Property held for own use includes leased assets that are measured at amortised cost and depreciated on a straight-line basis over the length of the lease term.
-Under SII, the leased asset is held at fair value which is deemed to be equal to the related lease liability.
+Under SII, the leased asset is held at fair value which is deemed to be equal to the related lease liability for unimpaired assets and equal to the IFRS value for impaired assets.
 The lease liability is equal to the minimum lease payments, consisting of future expected cashflows discounted using the interest rate implicit in the lease.
 This approach means that the uncertainty relating to the valuation of property (other than own use) net of lease liabilities is immaterial.